igor300x/Login-Welcome_back-React/README.md

 ## :house: About the project

 Project developed with React created with Hooks.🚀 <br>
-Contains required name, email, and password, with on-screen character writing  <br>
-and rendering effects created with React Hooks,responsive website created for all screen versions including mobile and tablets..
+The site is a traditional login system.
+Contains required name, email, and password, with on-screen character writing and rendering effects created with React Hooks, responsive website created for all screen versions including mobile and tablets.
 <br>

 ## :rocket: Technologies